Nucofed Pediatric Expectorant

 Ask a doctor or pharmacist before using any other cold, allergy, or cough medicine.
 Many combination medicines contain decongestants or cough suppressants.
 Taking certain products together can cause you to get too much of a certain drug.

-Nucofed Pediatric Expectorant (codeine, guaifenesin, and pseudoephedrine) side effects
+Nucofed Pediatric Expectorant side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.